tjloe/coinstarr/README.md

 ## Features

 ### Core Functions
-Three core functions are used to gather and summarize vacancy, overtime, and leave data.
+Five core functions are used to gather and summarize vacancy, overtime, and leave data.
 - `collect()` groups observations and generates a tibble with a summary of either *positions* or *hours*, based on the data set.
 - `merge()` creates a single data set from two or more data frames (in particular: `jobs`, `overtime`, and `leave`) and joins them by either pay period or fiscal year.
+- `add_fq()` and `add_fy` add fiscal quarters or years to a data frame based on an existing date-time variable.
 - `model()` runs a linear model with user-friendly arguments to specify the variable of interest and which agency to analyze.

 ### Supplemental Tools (In Development)